Individual Education Plans

 What will the plan look like?

 There is no one-size-fits-all plan because every child is different.
 It will depend on your child’s individual needs and must be flexible enough to allow for changes.
 The school might have their own format or template but it should be customised for your child.
-An Individual Education Plan template is also available on the Department of Education and Training website.

 When putting the plan together, think about: